rednafi/flask-factory/README.md

 ## Directory Tree
-Directory tree for serving a python package as a Flask API
+Directory tree for serving multiple packages as Flask API with multiple endpoints

 ```
 .